 Summer can bring on the heat, but you can stay cool, comfortable, and protected with breezy layers that are stylish and safe.
 Choose lightweight layers that will allow your skin to breathe but help block the sun, like a light women's summer shirt.
 Avoid clothing materials that will trap sweat and moisture and ultimately, irritate the skin.
 Cotton, linen, chambray, and rayon blends are good choices.
 Look for fabrics that aren’t made with harsh dyes or chemicals.

 Another way you can help keep your sensitive skin happy during the summer months is by looking for apparel and swimwear that is made using protective fabrics.
-Sun protection swimwear and clothing provide a great barrier that doesn’t require a lot of fuss–you’ll automatically know that your skin is protected whenever you wear these items.
+Sun protection swimwear like rash guards provide a great barrier that doesn’t require a lot of fuss–you’ll automatically know that your skin is protected whenever you wear these items.
 Just keep in mind that whatever skin is not covered by the clothing or your women's swimwear will need to be protected another way, such as sunscreen, shade, or lightweight clothing.

 While it isn’t always possible to avoid the sun entirely, seeking shaded areas when it is can help cut back on irritation from the sun, sweat, and more.
 Bring an oversized umbrella or tent to provide shade at the beach, set up picnics in areas shaded by trees, or look for pavilions or other structures that will provide a reprieve from the sun and hot temperatures.